We need to raise student awareness about menstrual disorders

 Polycystic Ovary Syndrome (PCOS)

 PCOS is more of a reproductive disorder than specifically a menstrual problem, but it has secondary effects on menstruation.
 PCOS affects how the ovaries work, causing irregular periods, excess amounts of male hormones in the body, and enlarged ovaries that contain fluid-filled follicles.
-Irregular periods greatly affect a woman’s life as she never knows when she is going to have her period and can be caught off guard.
+Irregular periods greatly affect someone’s life as they never know when they are going to have their period and can be caught off guard.
 There is also the concern that it can sometimes lead to fertility problems.
-PCOS also may cause weight gain, hair loss, and excessive hair growth.
+PCOS also may cause weight gain, hair loss, or excessive hair growth.
 Similar to most reproductive and menstrual problems, there is no cure for PCOS, it can only be managed.

 Premenstrual Dysphoric Disorder (PMDD)